arcus-azure/arcus.testing/docs/preview/02-Features/01-core.md

 # Core testing functionality

-The `Arcus.Testing.Core` package provides general testing functionality that is independent of technology, SUT (system-under-test) testing framework.
+The `Arcus.Testing.Core` package provides general testing functionality that is independent of technology, SUT (system-under-test) or testing framework.
 The features provided in this package are very often used and/or required for a functional integration/system test suite.

 ## Installation